 Periodontal (Gum) Therapy

 Gum disease can attack the tissues of the mouth, including the periodontal ligament, cementum, alveolar bone, gingiva, and gums.
-If your dentist detects this disease in its early stages, non-surgical preventive therapy will be recommended.
+If your dentist detects this disease in its early stages, non-surgical preventive therapy may be recommended.
 Otherwise, the type and severity of the disease will determine treatment methods.

 Fillings are used to repair damage to teeth, such as cracks or cavities.
 While composite (tooth-coloured) fillings can withstand moderate pressure from the continual stress of chewing and can be used on front and back teeth, silver amalgam fillings are more durable.
 However, they are typically reserved for back teeth.

-Diseased tissues, blood vessels and nerves need to be removed from the interior of a tooth.
+Diseased tissues, blood vessels and nerves may need to be removed from the interior of a tooth.
 To accomplish this, the dentist at Delta Dental Offices will perform a root canal.
-By removing bacteria and decay, your dentist can help stop the infection from spreading and prevent the need for an extraction or more oral health issues later.
+By removing bacteria and decay, your dentist can help stop the infection from spreading and potentially prevent the need for an extraction or more oral health issues later.

 Inlays & Onlays